fruit/sfDoctrineTablePlugin/README.markdown

     ./symfony plugin:uninstall sfDoctrineTablePlugin

-  Then, build your models, to be sure, all is O.K.
+  Then, re-build your models, to be sure, all is O.K.

     ./symfony doctrine:build-model